mgmuscari/agenty/README.md

 Whether you're building a simple chatbot or a complex multi-agent system, Agenty helps you focus on logic rather than infrastructure.
 The framework is currently only officially supported with the OpenAI API (through a proxy such as [LiteLLM](https://docs.litellm.ai/docs/simple_proxy)/[OpenRouter](https://openrouter.ai/docs/quick-start)) although theoretically it supports all the models supported by pydantic-ai.

+> [!TIP]
-> 🔍 Looking for a more mature alternative?
+> Looking for a more mature alternative?
 Check out [atomic-agents](https://github.com/BrainBlend-AI/atomic-agents), which heavily inspired this project.

 ## Installation